freenas/freenas-docs/userguide/plugins.rst

 ----------------

 :numref:`table %s <official-plugins-table>` lists and describes all plugins supported by iXsystems.
-Adding "unofficial" plugins to %brand% is supported by following the process outlined in :ref:`Create a Plugin <Creating Plugins>`.
+Unofficial plugins can be created is supported by following the process outlined in :ref:`Create a Plugin <Creating Plugins>`.